People may have no symptoms, or they may have general symptoms such as tiredness, fever, night sweats, and unintended weight loss.

 There is no standard combination of drugs that is used for CLL.
 For B-cell CLL, initial drug treatment usually includes drugs such as fludarabine and cyclophosphamide, which kill cancer cells by interacting with DNA.
 Currently, chemotherapy and a monoclonal antibody called rituximab are also used to treat CLL.
 This combination therapy usually is successful in controlling CLL (inducing remission).
 Eventually, most CLL becomes resistant to these drugs.
 Treatments with other drugs or other monoclonal antibodies are then considered.

-Anemia due to a decreased number of red blood cells is treated with blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
+Anemia is treated with blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more and occasionally with injections of erythropoietin or darbepoietin (drugs that stimulate red blood cell formation).
-Low platelet counts are treated with platelet transfusions, and infections are treated with antimicrobials.
+A low platelet count may cause bleeding and is treated with platelet transfusions.
+Infections are treated with antimicrobials.
 Radiation therapy is used to shrink enlarged lymph nodes or an enlarged liver or spleen if the enlargement is causing discomfort and chemotherapy is ineffective.